Logitech raises forecast after sales jump

 Logitech's U.S.-listed shares rose 15 percent to $15.20 in premarket trading.

-Retail sales, which bring in almost all of the company's revenue, rose 4 percent to $563 million (339 million pounds) in the third quarter.
+Retail sales, which bring in almost all of the company's revenue, rose 4 percent to $563 million in the third quarter.

 Logitech, best known as a computer mouse maker, has been focusing on accessories for tablets and smartphones.
 In 2013, the company's product launches included a keyboard for iPads and a wireless portable music player.